 Depending on where you live, it’s very likely you’ll need to factor in commute time to your job search.
 Open a map application on your web browser or smartphone and calculate how long it will take to travel to and from your potential place of work.
 Make sure to adjust the leaving time, as traveling during peak hours may add time to your commute.
-While it’s important to determine a reasonable commute time, make sure not to limit your search area drastically.
-If your search radius is too narrow, you will limit your job options.
-If you find this to be the case, consider expanding your search.
+While it’s important to determine a reasonable commute time, it’s important not to limit your search area drastically.
+If your search radius is too narrow, your job options will be limited.
+If you find this to be the case, consider expanding your search to different areas.

 Be Competitive: Pursue High-Need Areas

-Remember that you may add multiple endorsement areas.
+Remember that you may need to add multiple subject areas.
 Your goal may be to teach Elementary Education, which isn’t on the high-need area list.
-You should absolutely follow your preferred area, but to make yourself more marketable, consider adding an additional endorsement area.
-This will provide the hiring district with flexibility on campus and open more job opportunities to you!
-Ask our Program Advisors about which additional endorsement areas may be most beneficial to your specific skills and interests.
+While we do encourage you to pursue your preferred area, in order to make yourself more marketable, you should also consider adding an additional area.
+This will provide the hiring district with flexibility on campus and open more job opportunities for you!
+Ask our Program Advisors about which subject areas may be most beneficial to your specific skills and interests.

-Schools are looking for educators who are willing to help support the students, both in and outside the classroom.
+Schools are looking for educators who want to help support the students, both in and outside the classroom.
 If you are open to organizing or leading an extracurricular team or club, you are significantly more marketable as a teacher!
-A science teacher who leads the seventh-grade cheerleading squad will be offered the job before the science teacher who teaches science.
-This is also great experience to add to your growing teacher portfolio!
+A science teacher who leads the seventh-grade cheerleading squad will be offered the job before the science teacher who only teaches science.
+This is also a great experience to add to your growing teacher portfolio!